Warnings: violence, mentions of rape

 He never again saw those two people, who moved to the Cloud Recesses soon after, who died of illness before their time; but fourteen years later, his reincarnated self would crouch before their son in the main hall of Mo Manor.
-He would look into the young cultivator’s eyes and say, wondered and ached: “You’re omega.”
+He would look into the young cultivator’s eyes and say, wondered and ached: “You’re kunze.”

 In Lan Jingyi’s quick wit, in his unabashed freedom, Wei Wuxian would kindle the first embers of his own hope.